muhenge/usafii/README.md

-# this an API for Ruby on Rails and JWT
+# This an API for authentication system using Ruby on Rails and JWT
 > use only POST request for both Sign up and Login system

 ### Sign up